 Making Memories on the Terrace

 There are 1,200 sunburst chairs scattered across the Wisconsin Union’s almost 90-year-old Memorial Union Terrace.
-Their signature yellow, green and orange hues glimmer in the sun and continue to show brightly through the night under twinkle lights.
+Their signature yellow, green and orange hues continue to remain a staple to the Terrace experience each summer.

 While these symbols of warm months in Madison are recognizable icons of the Terrace, more important are the people who come visit them.